vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 Once you have set this up, you are ready to write some ES6!
 Let's move.

 ### Syntax
-Once you have the transpiler setup, you can write code like this:
+Once you have the transpiler setup, you can write code like you would normally do with an object oriented language.
+But this is only one of the cool things.
+There are more!

 {% highlight javascript %}
 class Car {